 Sales are based on relationships.

-Do you note the clues customers offer to their their own style and preferences?
+Do you note the clues customers offer to their own style and preferences?
 Do you notice he doesn’t comfortably make eye contact when you greet him?
 Do you remember she likes to chat about the weather or traffic before she’s ready to discuss anything business-oriented?
 Does she seem to always be in a hurry?
 These may be indications of your customer’s particular buying style.
-Knowing how to adapt to better meet those needs may make him or her feel more comfortable purchasing from you.
+Knowing how to adapt to better meet those needs may make your customer feel more comfortable purchasing from you.

 Using DiSC for hiring sales personnel

-It’s clear in most organizations that nearly everyone employed there is also in sales in one form or another.
-Each person is building relationships with customers, vendors, or networking with other professionals in their area.
+It’s clear in most organizations that nearly everyone employed there is in sales in one form or another.
+Each person is building relationships with customers and vendors or networking with other professionals in their area.
 Having employees beyond just your sales team take Everything DiSC Sales or the Workplace assessment will help customer service, purchasing, and other employees understand their own needs and the communication needs of their internal and external clients.

 Using DiSC to build the sales relationship